adithya2424/fNIRS_ESP32_v2/README.md

-# NIRDuino-v2
+# fNIRS_ESP32_v2

-Optimized, low-latency version of the NIRDuino fNIRS system with enhanced timing precision, reduced memory usage, and faster dual-intensity acquisition.
+Optimized, low-latency version of the ESP32 based fNIRS system with enhanced timing precision, reduced memory usage, and faster dual-intensity acquisition.
 Built on Arduino Nano ESP32 and Bluetooth-configurable via Android.

 ## Getting Started: Build & Flash Instructions

-This guide provides the steps to clone, build, and flash the NIRDuino-v2 firmware onto your device.
+This guide provides the steps to clone, build, and flash the firmware onto your device.

 ### Prerequisites